MPIBGC-TEE/persam/solids/soils/README.md

 ### Considerations
 Soil samples have to be weighted to determine the C/N content.

 At MPI-BGC, weighing is carried out in the weighing room (B1.010) and the space must be booked in advance at this link: https://teamup.com/ksa4ng2jmfe4wcwp37.
 For soil weighting, you should book the microbalance XPR205.
+Only those who have received instruction on the analytical balance may work with it!
+Instruction by Iris Kuhlmann, Ines Hilke or Heike Geilmann

+Weighing is done according to soil depth (proxy of carbon content).
+0-20 cm: 250 mg, 20-30 cm: 300 mg.
+Accuracy: 5 mg.

+If you are unsure of the absence of inorganic carbon, weigh samples to determine inorganic carbon content in addition to total carbon.

 Please read the weighing instructions (Solids/Protocols/Weighing_CN_analysis.pdf)

 ### Materials
+- Ground soils.
+- Ceramic pots.
+- Sample boxes.
+- Tungsten.
+- Tweezers and spoons.
+- Isopropanol.

+### Procedure total carbon

+1. Use the template available on the computer connected to the microbalance.
+2. Weigh in ceramic pots and place the pot in the box according to the position corresponding to the template (A,B,C..., 1,2,3...).
+3. Add 400-500 mg of tungsten to each ceramic pot with the sample.
+Do not write down the weight.
+4. Send the filled templated file to Probenannahme_RoMA@bgc-jena.mpg.de.

-### Procedure
+### Procedure inorganic carbon

+1. Use the template available on the computer connected to the microbalance.
+2. Weigh in ceramic pots and place the pot in the box according to the position corresponding to the template (A,B,C..., 1,2,3...).
+3. Additionally weigh 1x standard soil.
+4. Place in muffle furnace for 16 h at 450 °C (place in metal racks one after the other).
+5. Add 400-500 mg of tungsten to each ceramic pot with the sample.
+Do not write down the weight.
+6. Send the filled templated file to Probenannahme_RoMA@bgc-jena.mpg.de.